Federated Learning over Wireless Device-to-Device Networks: Algorithms and Convergence Analysis: Convergence Analysis For Digital Transmission

 We now turn to an analysis of the impact of the topology of the connectivity graph on the convergence for digital transmission.
-To this end, we set the same received SNR for all devices ignoring the impact of pathloss in order to isolate the impact of different topologies. {We employ TDMA-based scheduling that assigns only one device as the transmitter at one slot such that there are equal number $M=K$ of slots for all topologies.} Fig. \ref{fig:digital optimality gap upper bounds vs topologies} reports the optimality gap, along with the constituent errors in \eqref{eq:convergence rate for digital scheme}.
-The optimality gap decreases with the spectral gap $\delta$ of the connectivity graph, which equals $\delta=1$, $0.31$, $0.103$, and $0.095$, for complete graph, planar graph with and without torus wrapping, and star topology, respectively.
-Fig. \ref{fig:digital optimality gap upper bounds vs topologies} shows that the consensus error contributes very little to the overall error for densely connected graphs, such as the complete graph and the planar grid with torus wrapping, while it becomes dominant in less densely connected graphs, such as the planar grid and the star graph.
+To this end, we set the same received SNR for all devices ignoring the impact of path loss in order to isolate the impact of different topologies. {We employ TDMA-based scheduling that assigns only one device as the transmitter at one slot such that there are equal number $M=K$ of slots for all topologies.} Fig. \ref{fig:digital optimality gap upper bounds vs topologies} reports the optimality gap, along with the constituent errors in \eqref{eq:convergence rate for digital scheme}.
+The optimality gap decreases with the spectral gap $\delta$ of the connectivity graph, which equals $\delta=1$, $0.31$, $0.103$, and $0.095$, for complete graph, planar graph with and without torus wrapping, and star topology, respectively. {Fig. \ref{fig:digital optimality gap upper bounds vs topologies} suggests that, under the constant-weight mixing strategy, if the underlying connectivity graph is denser, the nodes perform better model aggregation, thus achieving consensus faster (smaller ``consensus error'').} Fig. \ref{fig:digital optimality gap upper bounds vs topologies} shows that the consensus error contributes very little to the overall error for densely connected graphs, such as the complete graph and the planar grid with torus wrapping, while it becomes dominant in less densely connected graphs, such as the planar grid and the star graph.

 }